Missouri Felony Crimes by Class and Sentences

 By , Legal Editor

-For purposes of sentencing, Missouri categorizes felonies into five classes, with Class A as the most serious and Class E as the least serious.
-But the class of felony isn't the only thing that determines the sentence you'll receive if you're convicted.
+Missouri categorizes felonies into five classes, with Class A as the most serious and Class E as the least serious.
+The felony class determines the maximum sentence a person can receive, but it isn't the only thing that determines one's sentence upon conviction.
 Other factors could increase or reduce your sentence, including your criminal history and the circumstances surrounding the crime.
-Read on for details.

 Missouri law sets a maximum penalty for each class of felony, as well as a minimum penalty for the more serious classes.
 Here are the basic allowed imprisonment sentences for the different felony classes:

-• Class B felony: at least five and no more than 15 years.
+• Class B felony: at least 5 and no more than 15 years

-• Class C felony: at least three and no more than 10 years.
+• Class C felony: at least 3 and no more than 10 years

-• Class D felony: no more than seven years.
+• Class D felony: no more than 7 years

-• Class E felony: no more than four years.
+• Class E felony: no more than 4 years

 For Class D or E felonies, the court has the option of sentencing you to county jail for up to one year.
 However, any sentence for more than a year must be served in state prison.